 Use the DashboardEFDataSource class to bind a dashboard to an Entity Framework data source.

-To connect to different database types using DashboardEFDataSource, you need to install a corresponding data provider.
+The DashboardEFDataSource should have a data provider to connect to a data source.
 For instance, install the System.Data.SQLite.EF6 data provider to connect to an SQLite database using Entity Framework 6.

 Use the DashboardObjectDataSource class to bind a dashboard to an object data source in code.

-DevExpress Dashboard supports a compressed snapshot of data from a regular data source (such as DashboardSqlDataSource, DashboardEFDataSource, DashboardObjectDataSource, etc.).
-This data is saved to a local file and can be updated from the original data source at any time.
-You can use this data source type as any regular data source.
+The DevExpress Dashboard supports a compressed data snapshot from a regular data source (such as DashboardSqlDataSource, DashboardEFDataSource, DashboardObjectDataSource, etc.).
+You can save a snapshot to a local file and update it from the original data source.
+An extracted data source can be used as a regular data source.

 Use the DashboardExtractDataSource class to bind a dashboard to a data extract in code.

-Because data within the extract is already optimized for data grouping, the time required for initial dashboard loading can be significantly reduced.
-Moreover, a special in-memory cache (ExtractCacheOptions) allows you to improve performance when accessing extract data.
+The data within the extract is already optimized for data grouping, reducing the initial load time.
+An in-memory cache (ExtractCacheOptions) allows you to improve performance when accessing extract data.